java-kb/docs/docs/08-load-balancing/index.md

 ---

 # Load Balancing
+The load balancing pattern is closely related to service discovery.
+If more than one service uses the same name upon registration, that implies there are multiple replicas available.
+You want to balance the traffic between them so you can increase the capacity of the system and make it more resilient in case of errors thanks to the added redundancy.

 To make load balancing work properly, you need some prerequisites.
 * The gateway needs to know the available instances for a given service.
 The initial configuration points directly to a specific port because you assumed that there is only one instance.
 What would that look like with multiple replicas?
 You shouldn’t include a